Foundation University (Philippines)

-Foundation University, also referred to by its acronym FU or simply Foundation, is a private non-sectarian basic and higher education institution in Dumaguete, Philippines.
+Foundation University, also referred to by its acronym FU or simply Foundation (or FoundationU), is a private non-sectarian basic and higher education institution in Dumaguete, Philippines.
 It was founded by Dr. Vicente Guzman Sinco, former president of the University of the Philippines and an alumnus of Silliman University.
 It offers over 60 specialized higher education areas of study accredited with the PAASCU, CHED, and the Philippine Association of Colleges and Universities Commission on Accreditation.

 The university is known as the birthplace of Negros Oriental's Buglasan Festival.
 The university is also known as an eco-friendly school.
-In 2015, Foundation University was awarded National Champion by the DENR - Environmental Management Bureau (EMB) for being the Most Sustainable and Eco-Friendly Campus.
+In 2013, Foundation University was awarded as the Regional Champion and in 2015 and 2026 as the National Campion by the DENR - Environmental Management Bureau (EMB) for being the Most Sustainable and Eco-Friendly Campus in the Philippines.